 Damascus as a broodmare sire became just as important of an influence in the pedigrees of today’s top horses.
-His daughters have produced one hundred and fifty stakes winners including Boundary, sire of champion Big Brown (Kentucky Derby, Preakness Stakes etc), Shadeed (2000 Guineas), sire of Alydeed (Queen’s Plate), Coronado’s Quest (Travers Stakes), Hero’s Tribute (Gulfsteam Handicap), Sultry Song (Whitney Handicap, Woodward Stakes etc), Ferrule (Hong Kong Cup), Proskona (Champion three year old filly in Italy), Ghazi (Secretariat Stakes) ), and Red Ransom, although not a stakes winner, became a successful top sire of stakes winners.
+His daughters produced one hundred and fifty stakes winners including Boundary, sire of champion Big Brown (Kentucky Derby, Preakness Stakes etc); Shadeed (2000 Guineas) sire of Alydeed (Queen’s Plate); Coronado’s Quest (Travers Stakes); Hero’s Tribute (Gulfsteam Handicap); Sultry Song (Whitney Handicap, Woodward Stakes etc); Ferrule (Hong Kong Cup), Proskona (Champion three year old filly in Italy); Ghazi (Secretariat Stakes) ); and Red Ransom, although not a stakes winner, became a successful top sire of stakes winners.

-Unfortunately, the Damascus sire line seems to be weakening as his grandsons are not continuing the success that became of their ancestors.
-One reason could be that with the advent of enormous yearly books to the more in fashion sires, and the propensity of commercial breeders to breed to the big names, this line is being overlooked, and is not receiving better producing broodmares.
+Unfortunately, the Damascus sire line seems to be waning these days.
+His grandsons are not continuing the success that became of their ancestors.
+One reason could be that with the advent of enormous yearly books to the more in fashion sires, and the propensity of commercial breeders to breed to the big names, this line is being overlooked.

 Damascus was pensioned from stud duty in 1989 and then lived out his life at Claiborne until he passed away on August 8, 1995, age thirty-one.
-His was a legendary racing career remembered fondly by those who saw him run.
-Damascus is in the Hall of Fame and revitalised a waning sire line.
+His was a legendary Hall of Fame racing career remembered fondly by those who saw him run.
+Damascus also revitalised a waning but historically potent sire line.